Harlow S. Orton: Background

-Orton was born in Niagara County, New York, on November 23, 1817, and educated at the Hamilton Academy and then at Madison University (which later changed its name to Colgate University).
+Orton was born in Niagara County, New York, on November 23, 1817, and was educated at the Hamilton Academy and then at Madison University (which later changed its name to Colgate University).

+Orton's father was a physician who had been one of the early pioneer settlers of a region of Niagara County, New York that had been part of the Holland Purchase.

 In 1837, Orton moved to Kentucky, where he spent a year as a school teacher, before joining his brother Myron, who was a lawyer, in Indiana.
 Harlow Orton was called to the bar in 1838.
 Orton practiced law for five years.
 In 1843, Indiana Governor Samuel Bigger (a Whig) appointed Orton circuit judge for Porter County, Indiana.

 Orton served as an Indiana judge for four years.
 In 1847, he moved to Milwaukee, in the Wisconsin Territory, and again established himself as a private lawyer.
 In 1852, Orton moved to Madison, Wisconsin, to serve as legal counsel and private secretary for Whig Governor of Wisconsin Leonard J. Farwell.

+Orton's brothers John Jay Orton and Myron Orton similarly relocated to Wisconsin.

 Assembly service and the 1855 election

 He was elected as a Whig member of the Wisconsin State Assembly from Dane County's 5th Assembly district (the then-Village of Madison, and the Towns of Town of Madison, Blooming Grove, "Burk" [sic], Westport, Vienna, and Windsor) in 1853, succeeding Democrat Mathew Roche.
 Democrat William R. Taylor succeeded him.

 In the 1855 Wisconsin gubernatorial election, according to the official canvass, Republican Coles Bashford was narrowly defeated by Democrat William A. Barstow.
 Bashford sued, however, alleging fraudulent election returns, and was ultimately successful in having the Wisconsin Supreme Court declare him the winner of the election.
 Orton was Bashford's lawyer in this proceeding.

 In 1858, Orton was again elected to the Assembly, succeeding Democrat Frank Gault in a 5th District which now included the Towns of Dane, Vienna, Westport, Springfield, Middleton, and Madison (but only the 1st Ward of the City of Madison), and described his profession as "Capt. of the Dane Cavalry," he was assigned to the standing committees on the judiciary and the militia.
 In 1859, Orton was appointed judge for the 9th Judicial Circuit to fill the vacancy left by Luther S. Dixon, who became a Wisconsin Supreme Court justice.
 (Orton was succeeded in the Assembly by Republican Leonard Farwell.)
 Orton resigned as circuit judge in 1865 and returned to private law practice.

+Orton was serving as captain of the Dane County Cavalry at the outbreak of the American Civil War.
+In a letter to one of his brothers around this time, Orton wrote that he "fully and totally and emphatically" opposed the policies of Abraham Lincoln, who he characterized as war-mongering towards the South which he feared would "destroy all hope of Union forever."